The 10 essential email metrics & KPIs to track

 1. List growth

 List growth = (present list size – past list size) / past list size

 List growth measures the growth of your list.
 Lists naturally decay.
 In fact, on average you’ll lose 25 percent of your subscribers per year.
 Ensure that the rate you’re losing subscribers does not exceed the rate you’re gaining subscribers.

 To do so, add and incentivize subscription opportunities on your website.
 For instance, add a lightbox that appears when a customer scrolls to close your window along with a reason to subscribe (e.g., “sign up to receive a special offer”).
 You can also test more creative strategies with quizzes, giveaways, or even referral programs.
 While you’re growing your list, also be sure to practice list hygiene through removing bad or misspelled email addresses.

-How To Improve: There are many creative ways to sustainably acquire new subscribers.
-We talk about 8 strategies for e-commerce and retailers here → How To Build Your Email List
+How to improve: There are many creative ways to sustainably acquire new subscribers.
+We talk about eight strategies for e-commerce and retailers here: How To Build Your Email List

 Unsubscribe rate = unsubscribes / emails delivered